-Nxtcfg is a small console application which reads and modifies the configuration parameters of the Collector.
+Nxtcfg is a small console application to read and modify the configuration parameters of the Collector.
 Ensure that you run Nxtcfg with administrator privileges.

 If not required, add the option CFG_INSTALL=0 to the MSI command line, when installing the Collector.